 libdragon/examples in the skeleton project.

-Option 2: Compile the toolchain (Linux/macOS only)
+Option 2: Compile the toolchain (Windows WSL2, macOS x86/arm, Linux)

 - Export the environment variable N64_INST to the path where you want your